SteeltoeOSS/steeltoe-site/source/1x/steeltoe-connectors.html.markdown

 ### 2.1.2 Create Service

-In this step, you will create a service instance of Postgres on Cloud Foundry.
+In this step, you will create a service instance of PostgreSQL on Cloud Foundry.

-The commands below assume you are using the EDB Postgres service on Cloud Foundry.
+The commands below assume you are using the EDB PostgreSQL service on Cloud Foundry.

 If you are using a different service then you will have to adjust the `create-service` command below to fit your setup.